mpeliaoq/testgit/readme.txt

 Git tracks changes of files.

-add a new line here
+add a new line here and add more.